Expert Views: India's September inflation picks up to 7.34%

 “We expect inflation prints to start easing from October-November on account of seasonality amid robust Kharif arrivals, and CPI inflation to average ~5.7%, shrinking the window available to MPC to cut rates this fiscal year.
 Our call of 25 bps rate cut during January-March FY21 looks less probable now.”

-Reporting by Anuron Kumar Mitra, Chris Thomas, Philip George and Nallur Sethuraman in Bengaluru; Editing by Shounak Dasgupta
+Reporting by Anuron Kumar Mitra, Chris Thomas, Philip George, Nallur Sethuraman and Chandini Monnappa in Bengaluru; Editing by Shounak Dasgupta

 Our Standards: The Thomson Reuters Trust Principles.